Hire And Reward Car Insurance

 What can I add on to improve my Policy?

-Once you have decided on the level of insurance cover, and checked for Goods in Transit Insurance, some insurers may offer a range of additions for Courier, Delivery Driver or Hire and Reward Insurance.
-As with some other business, work or trade insurance, this type of cover can work like a bundle of different protections brought together, depending on the provider and the policy chosen.
+Once you have compared the level of insurance cover, and checked whether Goods in Transit Insurance is included or separate, some insurers may offer a range of additions for Courier, Delivery Driver or Hire and Reward Insurance.
+As with some other business, work or trade insurance, this type of cover can work like a bundle of different protections brought together, depending on the provider, the delivery work being done and the policy chosen.

 The types of additional cover people often compare alongside Delivery Insurance can include: